GladkiyAQA/python-UI-project-playwright/README.md

 ## Project Overview

-The goal of this project is to automate the testing of the UI Course application.
+The goal of this project is to automate the testing of the **UI Course application**.
 The automated tests verify various functionalities of the application to ensure its stability and correctness.
 The project structure follows best practices for organizing test code with clear, maintainable scripts.

+This project is designed as a **production-ready automation testing framework**.
+It is built using well-established design patterns such as **Page Object, Page Component, and Page Factory**,
+which ensure scalability, reusability, and clean separation of concerns.

+### 🔧 Tech Stack
+- **Python** – core programming language
+- **Pytest** – test runner and framework
+- **Playwright** – browser automation for UI testing
+- **Allure** – reporting and visualization of test results
+- **and more**

+### 📊 Test Coverage & Reporting
+UI test coverage is measured with a unique tool: **ui-coverage-tool**,
+which visualizes automated test actions directly on the live interface.
+This allows teams to clearly see which parts of the application are covered by automation,
+helping to identify gaps and optimize test efforts.

 ## Getting Started